caramonp/AirBnB_clone/README.md

 ### About the proyect
-(aqui va la descripcion del proyecto, que es la consola que hace, etc)
+(aqui va la descripcion del proyecto, que es la consola que hace, etc) The console will be a tool to validate this storage engine.

+The console has the ability to:
+- create a data model
+- manage (create, update, destroy, etc) objects via a console / command interpreter.
+- store and persist objects to a file (JSON file).

 ### How to install
 (requerimientos del sistema, que programas y que versiones usamos, y comandos para intalar este programa)
 ### Flowchard